antmicro/renode-beagle-v/README.md

-# Renode's simulation of the BeagleV platform
+# Renode simulation of the BeagleV platform

 Copyright (c) 2021 Antmicro ([www.antmicro.com](https://www.antmicro.com/))

-This repository contains script, platform defitinion, test suite and custom peripherals models necessary to simulate OpenSBI and Uboot on [the BeagleV platform](https://beaglev.seeed.cc) in Renode.
+This repository contains a script, platform defitinion, test suite and custom peripheral models necessary to simulate OpenSBI and U-Boot on [the BeagleV platform](https://beaglev.seeed.cc) in [Renode](https://renode.io).

-To run those it is required to have Renode in version at least 1.12 installed in the host operating system (see the [documentation](https://docs.renode.io/en/latest/introduction/installing.html) for details).
+To run this platform you need Renode in version at least 1.12 installed in the host operating system (see the [documentation](https://docs.renode.io/en/latest/introduction/installing.html) for details).

 ## Running the simulation

-Assuming that Renode is installed and available in PATH, to run the demo execute:
+Assuming that Renode is installed and available in PATH, to run the demo check out this repository, enter it and execute:

-    renode beagelv.resc
+    renode beaglev.resc

 You should see the following output on UART: